shopsys/shopsys/docs/cookbook/extending-product-list.md

 }
 ```

-You need to register your new class in `services.yaml` and add it as an alias for the one from the bundle
+You need to register your new class in `services.yaml` and add it as an alias for the one from the bundle.

 ```yml
 App\Model\Product\Search\ProductElasticsearchConverter: ~